leo-editor/leo-editor/leo/scripts/c2py.md

         else: i += 1

 ###replaceComments
-# For Leo we expect few block comments; doc parts are much more common.

 def replaceComments(codeList):

-    i = 0
+    '''For Leo we expect few block comments; doc parts are much more common.''' i = 0
     if match(codeList, i, "//"):
         codeList[0:2] = ['#']